c0049856/CSC8324-main-assignment/Antimony/README.md

-This folder is for coding documents from Antimony practical.
+This folder is for coding scripts from Antimony practical (Practical 4).